The Attempted 23andMe Shutdown:

 The FDA believes that, because some people may make mistakes in managing their own medical care, that medical freedom should to prohibited to all.

-Supporters of the FDA ignore the fact that when the FDA makes mistakes, as it frequently does, everyone suffers.
+Supporters of the FDA obstruction of information ignore the fact that when the FDA makes mistakes, as it frequently does, everyone suffers.

 Much of the problem with the FDA regulating 23andMe stems from the glacial pace of government approvals as compared to the extremely rapid pace of advances in DNA technology (as well as other medical technologies).
 One of the main things that the FDA is demanding is data on accuracy.

 I received my 23andMe results from their DNA microarray Version 2.
-This year (2013), 23andMe has been using Version 3, and they are about to start using Version 4.
+In 2013, 23andMe was been using Version 3, and they were about to start using Version 4.
 Each version is a great leap forward in technology.
 So what year's data does the FDA want?

-The situation that 23andMe is in is much like the situation that the Ford Motor Company would face if the federal government demanded that Ford immediately cease operations today because they had found a possible starting problem with the Model T, or had a question about a possible brake problem with the 1959 Edsel, or that they needed more safety data on the 1970 Ford Fairlane.
+The situation that 23andMe is was in for nearly two years was much like the situation that the Ford Motor Company would face if the federal government demanded that Ford immediately cease operations today because they had found a possible starting problem with the Model T, or had a question about a possible brake problem with the 1959 Edsel, or that they needed more safety data on the 1970 Ford Fairlane.
 DNA technology is just moving far too rapidly for outmoded forms of government regulation based upon the ancient FDA model.

-Currently, 23andMe tests nearly a million different SNPs.
+23andMe tests several hundred thousand different SNPs.
 So should 23andMe submit an request for approval for each of them to the FDA?
 Each SNP is at a different location on human DNA, and each one results in a different outcome.
-At the normal rate of FDA approvals, their approval for the current 23andMe service would take many centuries.
+At the normal rate of FDA approvals, their approval for the full potential of the 23andMe service would take many centuries.

 In a few years, it is likely that, if any direct-to-consumer personal genome services, are allowed by government agencies to exist, then they will be decoding all of the known SNPs.
 According to the United States National Library of Medicine, there are 62,676,337 SNPs in humans known as of late 2013.
 That number has been growing recently at the rate of about 10 million per year.